 However, many readers will not read the whole book but want practical tips to lose weight and reduce body fat.
 So I contacted Matt Fitzgerald to ask for easily digestible tips you can implement today.

 Interview with Matt Fitzgerald

 Jesper: Many riders bulk 5 to 10 kg during the off-season.
 People train less and eat more.
-What is in your opinion the most valuable advice for road cyclists to limit excess body weight during the winter season?
+What is, in your opinion, the most valuable advice for road cyclists to limit excess body fat during the winter season?

-Jesper: Can you provide a practical example of how my readers can implement such strategy?
+Jesper: Can you provide a practical example of how my readers can implement such a strategy?

-Jesper: In your book you talk about body composition and the strong correlations between fat percentage, body weight and performance.
-For riders that are new to serious bike training it can be difficult to know what exactly target they are shooting for.
-Can you provide some numbers that are relevant for road cyclists that want to perform at their best in 2015?
+Jesper: In your book, you talk about body composition and the strong correlations between fat percentage, body weight, and performance.
+It can be challenging for riders new to serious bike training to know what target they are shooting for.
+Can you provide relevant numbers for road cyclists who want to perform at their best in 2015?

 Jesper: What is your argument for using these values?